MBAllely/angies_fist/README.md

 _This web app is designed to mimic websites like yelp.
 Admins can add, edit, and delete dojos.
 Users can add reviews and rate the dojos._

-_The goal of this project is to illustrate an understanding of Ember.js_
+_The goal of this project is to illustrate an understanding of computed properties, custom helpers, and services in  Ember.js_

 ## Prerequisites

 You will need the following things properly installed on your computer.

 * [Git](http://git-scm.com/)
 * [Node.js](http://nodejs.org/) (with NPM)